 5. Important Conversations & Decisions Happen Outside of Meetings

-In organizational culture, we call these conversations ‘the meeting after the meeting.’
+In the corporate environment, we call these conversations ‘the meeting after the meeting.’

-These impromptu meetings happen in break rooms, bathrooms, golf courses, bars and the corporate cafeteria.
+These impromptu meetings happen in break rooms, bathrooms, golf courses, bars and the work cafeteria.
 Collectively, these conversations develop more decisions and solutions than the official meetings.

 Make sure you stay involved in the important conversations with the important people.
 It’s exhausting to keep up with all those factors, but it gets you in at the ground level for some ground-breaking and exciting decisions.